Chapter 1

 Explicit Meaning:

 It helps to understand the main message or theme of the film, such as an abstract.
-It means that with the help of explicit meaning, one can describe that what message has been conveyed to the public by the movie.
+It means that with the help of explicit meaning, one can describe what message has been conveyed to the public by the movie.
 If the film wants to lead in a direction, then it requires a solid message or theme, and that theme is understood by the explicit meaning of the film.
 Explicit meaning is the main abstract of the film, but along with referential meaning, it makes up the literary meaning of the film which helps to understand that what is the purpose of the film (Miller, 2000).

 Implicit Meaning:

 The implicit meanings of the film help to understand the main problems, questions, and issues highlighted in the film.
-Sometimes, the implicit meanings contradict explicit meanings, but the understanding of both helps to understand the complete theme of the film.
+Sometimes, the implicit meanings contradict explicit meanings, but understanding both helps to understand the complete theme of the film.

 Symptomatic Meaning: